ISPConfig 3.1: Automated installation on Debian 9

 - MySQL server as database server

 - IMAP and POP3 (with courier or dovecot)

 - ... and obviously ISPConfig

-At this point, the process shoul already be started, we can see now the following output
+Now the install process begin, we can see now the following output:

 This software is developed by Temporini Matteo